Zhao Ziyang: Introduction of the stock market and financial reforms

 Zhao introduced the stock market in China and promoted futures trading there.
 In 1984, with his support, Beijing, Shanghai and Guangzhou became experimental cities of a joint-stock system; however, some companies only issued stock to their workers.
 In November 1985, the first share-issuing enterprise was established in Shanghai and publicly issued 10,000 shares of 50 RMB par value stock, which attracted investors.
 Zhao hosted a financial meeting on 2 August 1986, calling for the joint stock system to be implemented nationwide in the following year.

 Zhao played a major role in the approach to price liberalization and the question of whether China should adopt a sudden price liberalization approach akin to shock therapy or a more gradual model.
 "Confronted with the diverse, authoritative warnings about the unforeseeable risks of imposing the shock of price reform and the uncertainty about its benefits" he ultimately rejected shock price reform.
 Zhao had accepted the argument that the basic concern in economic reform was energizing enterprises.
 By late summer of 1986, what started under the rubric of "coordinated comprehensive package reform" had been diluted to an adjustment in the price of steel (although its price was both important and carried symbolic weight) as well as partial tax and financial reform.
 Zhao's reform program in 1987 and early 1988 focused on combining enterprise contracting and a coastal development strategy.

-However, Zhao's proposal in May 1988 to accelerate price reform led to widespread complaints about rampant inflation, giving opponents of rapid reform the opportunity to call for greater centralization of economic controls and stricter prohibitions against Western influence.
+Zhao's proposed in May 1988 to accelerate price reform, which was formalized in August.
+News of the reform led to widespread complaints about rampant inflation and panic buying, giving opponents of rapid reform the opportunity to call for greater centralization of economic controls and stricter prohibitions against Western influence.
 This precipitated a political debate, which grew more heated through the winter of 1988 to 1989.
+The price reform was shelved, and its failure greatly weakened the authority of Zhao.